AlbanMontaigu/boot2docker-vagrant-extension/ash/README.md

 ### .ashrc.d

 Contains all extensions we want to load in box user environment.
 If you want to add some, just put a new script in this folder.
-Be carefull order might be important.
+Be careful order might be important.
 These scripts are loaded by ```.ashrc```.

 ### .ashrc